openvinotoolkit/openvino/docs/optimization_guide/nncf/qat.md

 ## Introduction
 Quantization-aware Training is a popular method that allows quantizing a model and applying fine-tuning to restore accuracy degradation caused by quantization.
 In fact, this is the most accurate quantization method.
 This document describes how to apply QAT from the Neural Network Compression Framework (NNCF) to get 8-bit quantized models.
 This assumes that you are knowledgeable in Python* programming and familiar with the training code for the model in the source DL framework.

-> **NOTE**: Currently NNCF for TensorFlow 2 supports optimization of the models created using Keras [Sequesntial API](https://www.tensorflow.org/guide/keras/sequential_model).
+> **NOTE**: Currently, NNCF for TensorFlow 2 supports optimization of the models created using Keras [Sequesntial API](https://www.tensorflow.org/guide/keras/sequential_model).

 ## Using NNCF QAT
 Here, we provide the steps that are required to integrate QAT from NNCF into the training script written with PyTorch or TensorFlow 2:

 ### 1. Import NNCF API
-In this step, you add NNCF-related imports in the beginning of the file:
+In this step, you add NNCF-related imports in the beginning of the training script:

 @sphinxtabset